Changes to the yesterday report are marked.

 - All public institutions and private entities in Federation of B&H serving clients at counters must ensure at least 1.5-meter distance between persons.

-- Visits to persons in social care institutions and detention-rehabilitation centres banned until further notice.
+- Visits to persons in social care institutions and detention-rehabilitation centres banned.

-- All administrative authorities and other public institutions in Republika Srpska ordered to organize work with minimum number of people.
+- All administrative authorities and other public institutions in Republika Srpska ordered to organize work with minimum number of people, limit number of customers in facilities, ensure at least 2-meter distance between persons.

 Note: Dear readers, you will appreciate that the governmental measures we report on are not always clear and straightforward.
 We give our best to interpret them properly.
 However, this CORONA-19 Update is not a legal advice and we do not undertake any responsibility to the readers for accurateness of information and interpretations reported here.